brianc/node-pg-query/README.md

 });
 ```

-If a callback is not passed, a promise is returned that will be resolved with `result`
+If a callback is not passed, a promise is returned that will be resolved with `[rows, result]`

 ```js
 var query = require('pg-query');